 - strawberry iced tea - sweeten your iced tea with this strawberry simple syrup for a delightfully refreshing beverage!

-ℹ️ Troubleshooting Tips - If you allow your syrup to cook for longer, it will be thicker, like a rich syrup, and the flavor will be more intense.
+- thick syrup – If you allow your syrup to cook for longer, it will become a thick syrup, like a rich syrup, and the flavor will be more intense.
 It will also be considerably sweeter and may not mix as easily into beverages with just a spoon.

 🔆 top tip